WeijieXie/Inference-Sampler/Responses.md

 ## Section 1.1
 1. `std::vector` has dynamic size while the size of `std::array` is fixed.
 The size of data here is not fixed thus `std::vector` is more suitable to store them.
 In addition, `std::vector` has more built-in methods which make it easier to manipulate the data.
 2.  - Error 'undifined referrence' wiil be raised without these 2 lines, for that:
-        - the `Observations.cpp` cannot define the implementation because it doesn't have the intended type  when compliling to the object
+        - the `Observations.cpp` cannot define the implementation because it doesn't have the intended type  when compiling to the object
-        - when compiling `observation` in other .cpp file say `usage.cpp`, though `observation` knows what type should it be used for, it doesn't have the templated impletation
+        - when compiling `observation` in other .cpp file say `usage.cpp`, though `observation` knows what type should it be used for, it doesn't have the templated impletation.
+Thus it fails to link.
-    - To avoid this, the implementation of `observation` can be moved into the header file `Observations.h`
+    - To avoid this, the template implementation of `observation` can be moved into the header file `Observations.h`
 ## Section 1.2
 - The `sample` function is declared as pure virtual within the base class to ensure that derived classes implement their unique sampling methodologies (polymorphism).
 And the base class doesn't need to be initialized at all.
 It works like an interface.
 - I use vector to reprsent and pass the parameter.
 Because vectors can be easily access by its indexes which make it easier to create relationship with the elements in other vectors (e.g. dealing several vectors together in a single iteration).
 This capability greatly facilitates operations that involve complex relationships between different sets of parameters, enhancing both the flexibility and efficiency of the implementation.